muratk3n/thirdwave/en/README.md

 times the amount of available lithium in the world.

 Unfortunately for its rabid following, this route is dead.
 The tech has no future.
-Hell it doesn't have a present based on these numbers.
+Hell, it didn't even have a present based on these numbers.

 ---